Is remodeling your home worth it?

 It turns out that there are plenty of reasons you should and should not remodel.
 For some homeowners, remodeling is an expense that isn’t justified.
-For others, improvements will help them in both the short run and long run.
+For others, improvements will help them in both the short run and the long run.

 So, is remodeling your home worth it?
 Here are some things to consider to determine that for yourself.

-Reasons not to remodel
+4 reasons not to remodel

 Before you get excited and commit money to that next remodel, you should also play the devil’s advocate.
 Understand the cons of remodeling before diving into a project.

 There’s no denying that remodels are costly.
 No matter what you are planning on, the effort will not be cheap – especially if you need to hire someone to do the work for you.

 When looking at your budget, expect any remodel to take more time and money than you’re told it will.
 Also, if you think you can do the addition or fix yourself, think again.
 If you’re going to spend time and money on a project, you want to make sure it’s done right.
 More often than not, this means hiring a professional.

 2. No increase to your home value

 Not all remodels will affordably increase the value of your home.
 Popular ideas – like adding an extra bathroom – will increase the value of your home, but usually by about half of what you spend.